-The mechanical parts of a PC such as hard drive are prone to wear and tear.
-Owing to regular use and age, the internal parts of your drive can turn faulty.
+The mechanical parts of a hard drive are prone to wear and tear.
+With regular use, the internal parts of the drive can turn faulty.
 If your hard drive’s head crashes or becomes weak over time, it will no longer read, write, or store data properly.

 3. Logical Damage

-Logical hard drive failure is due to errors in software rather than hardware.
-These errors are a result of many factors such as virus attack, corrupt files, and human faults.
+Logical damage to the hard drive is caused due to software-related errors.
+These errors are a result of many factors, such as virus attacks, corrupt files, file directory damage, and human faults.
 In case of logical damage, your hard drive may not boot its operating system and become unreadable.

 4. Firmware Failure

-When a Hard drive boots up, it requires to access firmware on its platters and controller immediately.
-But if the hard drive does not have any access to its firmware due to any reason like platter damage and electronic failure etc. then it cannot boot.
+When the hard drive boots up, it requires to access firmware on its platters and controller immediately.
+If the hard drive does not access its firmware because of platter damage, electronic failure, etc., it cannot boot.
 The problem usually occurs when the firmware code is disrupted.
-This means it does not have a proper interaction between the hard drive and PC.
+This means it does not have a proper interaction between the hard drive and the PC.

-Note: If you are still able to read the drive, then take backup.
-If not, then don’t try to fix it on your own.
-Consult a data recovery specialist for help.
+Note: If you are still able to read the drive, immediately take backup.
+If not, don’t try to fix it on your own.
+Consult a data recovery service expert for recovering your data.

 2. Error Messages